-This Saturday is a special day in the Tyndale community – and across the nation.
-July 10 is now recognized by Congress as Journeyman Lineworker Recognition Day – a day when we as a nation should pause to recognize and appreciate the difficult, selfless, brave, and often-thankless work lineworkers do to keep our country powered on.
-Vice President of Technical, Scott Margolin reflects on the significance of this day:
+July 10 is a special day in the Tyndale community – and across the nation.
+July 10 marks the day we recognize Journeyman Lineworker Appreciation Day – a day we should spend honoring the lives of fallen lineworkers and reflecting on and appreciating the difficult, selfless, and brave work lineworkers do to keep our country powered on.

 It’s a hazardous job and one of the most essential jobs there is – this was made especially clear during COVID-19.
 From the start of the lockdowns necessary to protect the people of our country, already hard-working journeyman lineworkers doubled down, going boldly into the unknown and working around the clock to keep electric power lines up-and-running – ensuring that we had the electricity to keep the lights on, our technology infrastructure operational, our homes and businesses safe and comfortable, and the products we need flowing to American homes and essential businesses throughout this unprecedented time.
 Their unwavering commitment was – always has been, and remains – truly remarkable.